 - “Monolith” apple – the first from our own apple breeding program

-- Varieties with stellar names: Aurora, Autumn Star, Eclipse, Enterprise, James Kirk Crab, Picard, Gold Star, Northstar King, Nova, Starfire, Star Song, Starr, Stellar, Suncrisp, Sundance, Sunglo, Sunrise, Super Nova, and Twinkling Star
+- Varieties with stellar names: Aurora, Autumn Star, Enterprise, Gold Star, Northstar King, Starfire, Star Song, Starr, Stellar, Suncrisp, Sundance, Sunglo, Sunrise, Super Nova, and more.

-- Ike has decided that all of his new apple introductions (from his breeding project) will now come with stellar names; he's planning to go with star names!
-"Ludicrisp" he named before making that plan (and besides, Ludicrisp NEEDS that name!), but don't be surprised if, down the road, you see some NSO varieties called such things as "Casseopeia", "Andromeda", "Draco", or "Betleguese"!
+- Ike decided that all of the new apple introductions (from his breeding project) will now come with stellar names; he’s planning to go with star names.
+“Ludicrisp” he named before making that plan (and besides, Ludicrisp NEEDS that name!), but don’t be surprised if, down the road, you see some NSO varieties called such things as “Casseopeia”, “Andromeda”, “Draco”, or “Betleguese”!

-- Now to 2030: Continued farming of fruits and veggies, going to farmers' markets, operating our CSA and farm store.
-PLUS Ike will continue with lots of his fruit and vegetable breeding projects!
+For now: Continued farming of fruits and veggies, going to farmers’ markets, operating our CSA and farm store.
+PLUS Ike will continue with his apple breeding projects.

 At some point?
 Retirement!